(Pure) transcendence bases in $\phi$-deformed shuffle bialgebras: Algebraic aspects of -shuffle bialgebras

 \end{corollary} \begin{remark} We already knew that, as soon as $\varphi$ is associative, ${\check\pi_1}(w)$ is a polynomial.
-Here, because $\varphi$ is moderate, dualizable, and associative, $\pi_1(w)$ also is a polynomial, and because $\varphi$ is commutative, the images are primitive. \end{remark}
+Here, because $\varphi$ is moderate, dualizable, and associative, $\pi_1(w)$ is also a polynomial, and because $\varphi$ is commutative, it is primitive. \end{remark}

-\begin{proposition} We have \begin{enumerate} \item The expression of $\sigma_Y(t)$ is given by
+\begin{proposition} We have: \begin{enumerate} \item The expression of $\sigma_Y(t)$ is given by

 where $\check\pi_n$ is the adjoint of $\pi_n$.
 These are given by $\pi_n(1_{Y^*})=\check\pi_n(1_{Y^*})=\delta_{0,n}$ and, for all $w\in Y^+$,

 \item For any $w\in Y^*$, we have

 \end{enumerate} In particular, for any $y_s\in Y$, we have $y_s=\check\pi_1(y_s)$ and